photonkay/cypher_abstraction/README.md

 # Pepae: StayingCoded

-Pepae is developed by us to encrypt and decrypt our messages.
+Pepae (pronounced as pep) is developed by us to encrypt and decrypt our messages.
 Our goal is to be shady.

 ## Features
 - **Encryption:** Convert plain text messages into encrypted tuple texts.